What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 • Academic performance difficulties

 Your child or loved one may also have unusual blood test results early in life.
-Children with DMD often have high levels of liver enzymes like creatine kinase or alanine transaminase.
+Children with DMD often have high levels of liver and muscle enzymes in their blood, like creatine kinase or alanine transaminase.

 Diagnosing Duchenne Muscular Dystrophy